 LGBTQIA+ Australians will be left out of the 2021 Census.
 Assistant Treasurer Michael Sukkar has ordered for questions related to sexual orientation and gender identity to be excluded from the Census.

 Census 2021 is the Australian Government’s key opportunity to understand what the community needs — particularly in relation to health and mental health services, education, and community and social services.
-If the government doesn’t ask questions about sexual orientation and gender identity, it won’t understand the needs of the LGBTQIA+ community.
-As a result, the community will miss out on vital services, simply because of their sexual orientation or gender identity.
+If the government doesn’t ask questions about sexual orientation, gender diversity and variations in sex characteristics, it won’t understand the needs of the LGBTQIA+ community.
+As a result, the community will miss out on vital services.

 There is a service gap that divides the LGBTQIA+ community and the rest of Australia.
 The best way to improve health, mental health, education, and other important outcomes is ensuring that our leaders consider the diversity of our community when creating policies that affect our lives.